 CD Projekt Red has placed a renewed focus on character customisation for Cyberpunk 2077 following feedback from the public, a spokesperson said in a recent interview.

-Pears also explained to VGC how gender customisation works in Cyberpuk 2077 during our interview this week.
+Pears also explained to VGC how gender customisation works in Cyberpunk 2077 during our interview this week.
 Players will be able to mix and match gender voices and body types, but genitalia will be defined by the latter, he said.

 For more on the game, check out VGC’s recent interviews with CD Projekt Red senior concept artist Marthe Jonkers and Cyberpunk creator Mike Pondsmith.